-Financial derivative trader that sells an option to an investor in the over-the-counter encounters certain problems to manage its risk.
+Financial derivative trader that sells an option to an in-A vestor in the over-the-counter encounters certain problems to manage its risk.
 This is due to the fact that in such cases the options are usually tailored to the needs of the investor and not the standardized ones that can easily be hedged by buying an option with the same properties that is sold.
 In such a customer tailored scenario, hedging the exposure is rather cumbersome.
 This problem can be dealt with by using the price sensitivities that are usually called "Greeks" in the financial literature.
 The price sensitivities can play a crucial role in financial risk management.
 The first price sensitivity is denoted by delta and it represents the rate of the value of the underlying derivative (in this case the price of the option) with regard to the price of the original asset, assuming the ceteris paribus condition.
-Delta is closely related to the Black and Scholes ([1])formula for option pricing.
+Delta is closely related to the Black and Scholes [1] formula for option pricing.
 In order to hedge against this price risk it is desirable to create a delta-neutral or delta hedging position, which is a position with zero delta.
-This can be achieved by taking a position of minus delta in the original asset for each long option because the delta for the original asset is equal to one.
-Therefore, calculating a correct value of the delta is of vital importance in terms of successful hedging.
+This can be achieved by taking a position of minus delta in the original asset for each long option because the delta for the original asset is equal to one.1 Therefore, calculating a correct value of the delta is of vital importance in terms of successful hedging.
 It should be mentioned that the delta of an option changes across time and for this reason the position in the original asset needs to be adjusted regularly.
 Theta represents the rate of the price of the option with respect to time.
-Gamma signifies the rate of change in delta with regard to the price of the original asset.
-Thus, if gamma is large in absolute terms then by consequence the delta is very sensitive to
+Gamma signifies the rate of change in delta with regard to the price

-Manuscript received March 06, 2011; revised March 28, 2011.
+Manuscript received August 16, 2011.

 Youssef El-Khatib is with the UAE University, Department of Mathematical Sciences, Al-Ain, P.O.
-Box 17551, United Arab Emirates, e-mail: Youssef\Elkhatib@uaeu.ac.ae.
+Box 17551, United Arab Emirates, e-mail: Youssef_Elkhatib@uaeu.ac.ae.